guilam34/reddit_imgur_scraper/README.md

 ### Configuration

 This script uses the Beautiful Soup library and Imgur's python library.
-Library documentation can be found at http://www.crummy.com/software/BeautifulSoup/ and https://github.com/Imgur/imgurpython.
+Documentation can be found at http://www.crummy.com/software/BeautifulSoup/ and https://github.com/Imgur/imgurpython.